Runnu-Kumari28/web-dev-notes/README.md

      ** px--> absolute units, such as px, tie to physical units of length.
 Absolute length units approximate the actual measurement on a screen.
      ** em--> Relative units, such as em, are relative to another length value.
 For example, em is based on the size of an element's font.
      ** if the font size is 16px then 1em would equal 16px.
 0.5em would equal 8px.
+  *CSS is read from top to bottom, so the last value read by the browser will be displayed on the web page.